Analysis and algorithms for $\ell_p$-based semi-supervised learning on graphs

 where $d_x = \sum_{y \in \mX} w_{xy}$ is the degree of vertex $x$, and $\lambda>0$ is a constant.
 For semi-supervised learning with the game-theoretic $p$-Laplacian we solve $\L^G_p u =0$ subject to $u=g$ on $\mO$ (see Section \ref{sec:main} for precise definitions).
-Calder \cite{calder2018game} proved the game theoretic $p$-Laplacian is well-posed with very few labels for $p>d$, and argued for the use of this formulation as an alternative regularization for semi-supervised learning on graphs.
-In the context of these results, $\lambda$ is chosen (explicitly) depending on the kernel used to define the weights $w_{xy}$.
+The second author proved in \cite{calder2018game} that the game theoretic $p$-Laplacian is well-posed with very few labels for $p>d$, and argued for the use of this formulation as an alternative regularization for semi-supervised learning on graphs.
+In the context of these results, $\lambda$ is chosen (explicitly) depending on the kernel used to define the weights $w_{xy}$, in order to produce the consistency results described below.
 Since having two parameters, $p$ and $\lambda$, is redundant in practice, we take $\lambda=1$ in the numerical sections of the paper.
 Compared to the variational $p$-Laplacian, the game-theoretic $p$-Laplacian appears better conditioned numerically when $p$ is large, since it does not require computing large powers of $p$.
 Another main difference is that the game-theoretic $p$-Laplacian does not arise through an optimization problem, and so the methods for solving the equation are somewhat different.
 We note that the game-theoretic graph $p$-Laplacian (and similar models) have been used very recently for data clustering and learning problems \cite{elmoataz2015p,elmoataz2017game,elmoataz2017nonlocal,hafiene2018nonlocal}, though not in the context of very few labeled data points.
 A related definition of the game-theoretic $p$-Laplacian on graphs was also studied in \cite{manfredi2015nonlinear}.
 We also mention recent work \cite{shi2017weighted,calder2019properly} that approaches the semi-supervised learning problem with few labels by re-weighting the graph so that the weights $w_{xy}$ are large near labels.